Benin - Learning the basics of Voodoo

 Voodoo priests tell the practitioners to buy a specific body part of a specific animal to cure some specific problem or pain.

-The practitioner needs then to do a voodoo ritual at home, which requires to cook soup with the purchase or take a bath with the limb.
+The practitioner needs then to do a voodoo ritual at home, which requires cooking soup with the purchase or taking a bath with the limb.

 Another very rainy day in Cotonou.
-When it rains in Africa it's heavy.Today at noon I continued on the journey to Togo.
+When it rains in Africa, it's heavy.Today at noon I continued on the journey to Togo.
 The distance is very short if you look at other distances between capitals in Africa.
-Even if the departure was delayed again by hours, the trip with the ABC minibus was very pleasant.

 Hmm, other than the beach, I can't say Cotonou looks too mesmerizing, ha.
 Wow, that was enthralling though - thanks for your candid presentation of the place!